-How to support your child’s mental health during the COVID-19 pandemic
+How to support your child’s mental health through the pandemic

-If you or someone you know is experiencing a mental health or substance use emergency, call 9-1-1 or go to the emergency room of your local hospital.
+Sometimes you may need help.
+If you or someone you know is experiencing a mental health or substance use emergency, contact a crisis line, call an ambulance, or go to the emergency room of your local hospital.
 Even in these unusual times, it is important to get the immediate help that you need.
 There are people ready and available to help.

 Note: If you visit an emergency room, you should be prepared to participate in “active screening” for COVID-19 as part of a standard protocol at this time.
-You may also be asked to wear a mask.
-This is all normal procedure at this time and does not mean that you or your child is more vulnerable to the virus.
-You just may want to be prepared that the emergency room experience may look somewhat different at the moment.
-Try to stay calm knowing that this is just standard practice and an example of how caring professionals are providing support.
+You will also be asked to wear a mask.
+Try to stay calm knowing that this is just standard practice, and an example of how caring professionals are providing support.

 Youth-focused mental health resources hub